adamcsmith/JumpStart-API/README.md

 Last, change the class being extended in the User.java class.
 Currently, User is extending the MySQLModel class.
 Simply make the change to extend the MongoModel class instead.

+                public class User extends MongoModel

+After the changes have been made, clean and compile and you should be ready to roll!